NoyLevi24/JournAI/README.md

 > Your intelligent companion for crafting unforgettable travel experiences

-JournAI is a full-stack travel planning application that uses AI (Gemini/OpenAI) to create personalized itineraries tailored to your interests, budget, and travel style.
+JournAI is a full-stack travel planning application that uses AI (Gemini/OpenAI) to create personalized itineraries.
+The application is deployed on AWS using EKS, RDS, and S3 for a scalable and reliable infrastructure.

 ## ✨ Features